MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 ## Develop with C# on Windows, using Visual Studio

+Visual Studio offers a rich environment for developing Q# programs, offering great features like code completion and syntax highlighting that guide the developer in building their applications.
+The Q# Visual Studio extension contains templates for Q# files and projects as well as syntax highlighting and IntelliSense support.

 1. Pre-requisites

     - [Visual Studio](https://visualstudio.microsoft.com/downloads/) 16.3, with the .NET Core cross-platform development workload enabled